QubesOS/qubes-doc/user/how-to-guides/how-to-update.md

 looking to upgrade from your current version of Qubes OS to a newer version, see the [Upgrade Guides](/doc/upgrade/).*

-## Security updates

-Security updates are an extremely important part of keeping your Qubes installation secure.
-When there is an important security issue, we will issue a [Qubes Security Bulletin (QSB)](/security/qsb/) via the [Qubes Security Pack (`qubes-secpack`)](/security/pack/).
-It is very important to read each new QSB and follow any user instructions it contains.
-Most of the time, simply [updating your system normally](#routine-updates) will be sufficient to obtain security updates.
-However, in some cases, special action may be required on your part, which will be explained in the QSB.

-## Routine updates

 It is important to keep your Qubes OS system up-to-date to ensure you have the latest [security updates](#security-updates), as well as the latest non-security enhancements and bug fixes.